Gremlin vs Oracle Logistics Cloud

 - User-friendly and well-documented platform

-- Customizable optimization features
+- Highly customizable transportation optimization features

-- Strong support for enterprise needs
+- Designed specifically for complex enterprise logistics needs

 - Pricing is not publicly available and targets enterprises